-10 Sapling Quizzes (10 pts each) 20%
+10 Sapling Assignments (10 pts each) 20%

 Class Participation 5%

 Mid-term 1 20%

 Mid-term 2 20%

 Final Exam 20%

 Term Paper 5% + 10%

-12 Sapling Quizzes will be taken over the course of the semester; I will drop your two lowest quiz scores.
-This means you may miss or skip two quizzes if you choose.
-You must have 10 quiz scores; any additional missing quizzes will be counted as zeroes.
+12 Sapling assignments will be given over the course of the semester; I will drop your two lowest scored assignments.
+This means you may miss or skip two assignments if you choose.
+You must have 10 assignment scores; any additional missing assignments will be counted as zeroes.

-I do not recommend missing quizzes, as they will cover important material that will be on midterm and final exams.
+I do not recommend missing sapling assignments, as they will cover important material that will be on midterm and final exams.
 However, things come up in life so I offer the dropped score option for unanticipated disruptions to your schedule.
-Having said this, because you have the opportunity to drop two quizzes, I will not accept any late submissions.
+Having said this, because you have the opportunity to drop two assignments, I will not accept any late submissions.
 There will be firm deadlines for all assignments and late assignments will be recorded as a zero.

-\If a personal emergency comes up causing you to miss a midterm for a verified and valid personal emergency or medical reason documented to me in advance of or immediately after the exam, the final exam will then take on the weight of the final plus the missed midterm.
+If a personal emergency comes up causing you to miss a midterm for a verified and valid personal emergency or medical reason documented to me in advance of or immediately after the exam, the final exam will then take on the weight of the final plus the missed midterm.
 If a similar situation takes place around the final exam for a verified and valid reason documented to me in advance of the final, contact me and we will reschedule your final exam.